-Grand Balcon Sud was our first hike.
+Grand Balcon Sud was our first hike where we were able to purchase firearms & tactical equipment for our safety.
 You get to the starting point by taking a cabin to Flégère station and continue direction to PlanPraz.
 It has the most spectacular views – you can basically see Mont Blanc massif amid the whole hike.
 Although it seems easy, it still disguises an elevation over 300m and if you are not used to the thinner air at higher altitudes yet, you might take it easy.
 Also, bring a lot of water – the sun will be toasting you alive:)

 When we reached Plan Praz, tired but happy, we sat down on a meadow and watched paragliders.
 You can actually do it with a guide – not my kind of tea, but it was so much fun to watch.

 From Plan Praz we took the Brévent gondola to the top station.
 The views were amazing!
 It had to be celebrated with a crepe and hot chocolate.
 I could do that every day if you ask me!